undefinedmint/undefinedmint.github.io/src/content/programming/frontend-monitoring.md

   Dashboards and reports provide insights into frontend health, user experience, and business KPIs.
 Alerts notify teams of critical issues, enabling fast response.

-## 4. Choosing the Right Tools

-Selecting the right tools depends on your application’s complexity, tech stack, and business needs.
-Some popular options include:

-- **Sentry**
-  Comprehensive error and performance monitoring with session replay and rich context capture.
-Supports most frontend frameworks.

-- **Datadog RUM**
-  Real User Monitoring integrated with full-stack observability.

-- **Grafana Faro**
-  Open-source frontend observability SDK focusing on performance and behavior.

-  ### Use Sentry as an example

 ## 5. Best Practices for Effective Frontend Monitoring

   - **Instrument Early**: Integrate monitoring from the start of development to catch issues early.
   - **Combine Proactive and Reactive Approaches**: Use synthetic tests along with real user monitoring.